SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/playback/playback.md

 You can create a player item that loads content in a custom way as follows:

 1. Write a publisher which retrieves the URL to be played as well as any required metadata you might need.
 This publisher likely requires some external parameters to be provided, for example a content identifier.
 2. Map the result of your publisher to an ``Asset``.
-If you want to provide asset metadata, most notably for <doc:control-center> integration or custom <doc:tracking>, just define a corresponding type and associate an instance with your asset.
+If you want to provide asset metadata, most notably for <doc:control-center> integration or custom <doc:tracking>, you must define a corresponding type and associate an instance with your asset.
+Please refer to the <doc:metadata> article for more information.
 3. Create a ``PlayerItem`` with the corresponding initializer taking a publisher as argument.
 Your item initializer signature should likely reflect the external parameters required by your publisher.

 The resulting player item can then be played with ``Player`` instance, possibly mixed with content from other sources.